 - Care leaver: Proof of care leaver status in the form of written documentation from the student’s local authority (corporate parent) will be required before any payment can be made.
 Further details of this will be detailed in the award email.

 - Disabled: Declaration of disability will be collected from the UCAS/UTT/Brunel applications form.
-Evidence of Disabled Students Allowance will be required before any payment can be made to those awarded a scholarship/bursary on the basis of disability.
+Evidence of disability will be required before any payment can be made to those awarded a scholarship/bursary on the basis of disability.
 Further details of this will be detailed in the award email.

 - Low Income: To evidence ‘Low Income’, full time students must have provided the relevant Award Authority (Student Finance England/Wales/Northern Ireland or Student Awards Agency for Scotland) with sufficient information to enable a full financial assessment to have been carried out prior to the allocation of bursaries in early September, and consent from the student and their sponsor(s) to share this data.
 Brunel will use the result of that assessment to confirm ‘Low Income’ eligibility.
 It is the student’s responsibility to ensure that the Award Authority have fully carried out the income assessment prior to bursaries being allocated or confirmed in early September.

 - Low Participation Neighbourhood (POLAR 4, Quintile 1): Residential postcode data will be collected from the UCAS/UTT/Brunel application forms to prove eligibility.

 - Mature: To evidence age data will be collected from the UCAS/UTT/Brunel application forms to prove eligibility.

 - ‘State-funded’ Local Borough School or College: To evidence Local Borough Schools and Colleges, data will be collected from the UCAS/UTT/Brunel application forms.